RTradeLtd/libcp2p/README.md

 # libcp2p

+> **this is a work in progress**

-A libp2p-like protocol written in C and designed to support embedded systems.
-High level language bindings will use FFI.
-Heavy WIP
+A libp2p-like protocol written in C with first class support for embedded systems.
+Goal is to be able to run in your fridge, arduinos, and any embedded system.
+Higher level languages will be done using FFI.

 # difference between libcp2p and libp2p